Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/THM-Gatekeeper(Buffer-Overflow).md

     - If we control `EIP` we can point somethin malicious!
 But for that, we need to locate "where's `EIP` now?"

-- NOTE: The program has crashed, so we will need to restart the `Chat Server` and attach it again to the `Immunity Debugger`
+- NOTE: The program has crashed, so we will need to restart the `Gatekeeper Server` and attach it again to the `Immunity Debugger`

     - **It's better to close everything and start from 0 to avoid errors**

-- We already know that the program `Chat Server` can crash somewhere if we send a string overflow of 5000 bytes (A's)
+- We already know that the program `Gatekeeper Server` can crash somewhere if we send a string overflow of 5000 bytes (A's)

-- **As difference with `vuln server` we did this process a lot quickier, that's because in this scenario we did not needed `spiking`.**
+- **As difference with `vuln server` we did this process a lot quickier, that's because in this scenario we did not needed `spiking` adn threw random 5000 bytes at once, maybe not so much precise as `spiking` but it's fasterr.**

-    - **Instead, with just a bunch of "A's" we did realize that the string can crash the program, that means now we need to `find the offset`
+    - **With just a bunch of "A's" we did realize that the string can crash the program, that means now we need to `find the offset`

 - we just need to know aprox where we crashed the program, and we know is somewhere around **less than 5000 bytes**